Aster of Ceremonies

 By weaving a chorus of voices past and present, Ellis counters the attack of “all masters of all vessels” and replaces it with a family of flowers.
 He models how—as with his brilliant transduction of escaped slave advertisements—we might proclaim lost ownership over literature and history.
 “Bring me to the well,” he chants, implores, channels.
 “Bring me to me.”
 In this bringing, in this singing, he proclaims our collective belonging to shared worlds where we can gather and heal.

-The Aster of Ceremonies audiobook read by JJJJJerome Ellis will be available everywhere you get your audiobooks on October 24, 2023.
+The Aster of Ceremonies audiobook read and performed by JJJJJerome Ellis is available everywhere you listen to audiobooks.
 Listen to samples here.

 LOOK INSIDE THE BOOK: